Kalle Rovanperä seen performing during the World Rally Championship Chile in Conception, Chile on September 26, 2024.

 © Jaanus Ree/Red Bull Content Pool

-Super Special Stage: Thursday evening is the ceremonial start followed by a crowd-pleasing Super Special Stage in the host city.
-The SSS take a variety of formats but among the most popular are head-to-heads where two cars race around a looping circuit or a sprint around a course with a selection of surfaces and obstacles.
+Super Special Stage: Thursday evening is the ceremonial start, followed by a crowd-pleasing Super Special Stage in the host city.
+The SSS take a variety of formats, but among the most popular are head-to-heads, where two cars race around a looping circuit, or a sprint around a course with a selection of surfaces and obstacles.

-Rally: Friday and Saturday comprise two long days of special rally stages, pushing cars and crews to the limit.
+Rally: Friday and Saturday comprise two long days of special stages, pushing cars and crews to the limit.
 The crews drive to the liaison at the start of the stage.
-Three zero cars – like pace cars in F1 – go through the stage at speed to ensure it’s clear of spectators before the leading car sets its time, followed at three-minute intervals by the next fastest.
+Three zero cars – like pace cars in F1 – go through the stage at speed to ensure it's clear of spectators before the leading car sets its time, followed at three-minute intervals by the next fastest.

 Kalle Rovanperä takes the Ceremonial Start at Rally Monte Carlo for the first time as a defending World Champion.